“We can if…”

-This statement has likely been uttered more times in the last few weeks than perhaps it has ever been uttered this century.
-Perhaps not in those exact words, but nevertheless with the same intent.
+This statement has likely been uttered more times in the last year and a half than it has ever been uttered this century.
+Perhaps not those exact words, but with similar intent.

-We can see what can be achieved when we become creative and more generative.
-Before we might have stated it was impossible to have all employees working from home.
+We might, for example, have previously stated it was impossible to have all employees working from home.
 Now… we can if we adopt Zoom meetings, Slack communication, put our servers in the cloud and accept that all employees may need to have slightly more flexible hours.

-This focus on solutions on possibility has been imposed on us for the present.
+This focus on solutions on possibility has been imposed on us by the present pandemic.
 What if we were to continue that thinking when no longer forced to by a virus?

 Michael is the founder of unmeasured, supporting architects in their practice through coaching, workshops and community.